 Eligibility for Tax Credits:

-An Angel, Angel Network, and investors in a Certified Fund Manager are each eligible for a 25 percent tax credit for making investments in Qualified New Business Ventures.
-Tax Credit Request Forms can be found on WEDC’s website.
+An Angel, Angel Network, and Certified Funds are each eligible for a 25 percent tax credit for making investments in Qualified New Business Ventures.
+(22) Tax Credit Request Forms can be found on WEDC’s website.

 Tax Credit qualifications:

 - Clearly identifiable as being cash investments.

 - Must be in the form of common stock, preferred stock, partnership or membership interest, or equivalent ownership interest.

 - Cash exchanged for debt is not eligible unless the debt is later converted into equivalent ownership interest as described above.
 Note: The amount, in this circumstance, used to calculate tax credits only includes the original cash investment and does not include accrued interest, unpaid fees, etc.

 - 401(k), IRA, Roth IRA or similar tax deferred or tax advantaged accounts are not eligible investment vehicles for the Angel tax credit programs.